Winter is just around the corner, and with it, the most exciting festive season of the year: Christmas and the Christmas markets.

 November 26th 2021 to December 26th 2021

 Christkindelsmärik (Baby Jesus market) is a piece of Germany in France.
-Strasbourg, the French city, which also once belonged to Germany, stands out for its mixture of cultures from both countries; this is reflected in the cuisine, architecture and Christmas markets which have a certain Germanic influence.
+Strasbourg, the French city, which once belonged to Germany, stands out for its mixture of cultures from both countries; this is reflected in the cuisine, architecture, and Christmas markets that have a specific Germanic influence.

-It is in Cathedral Square that the Christmas market has been held since 1570.
+In Cathedral Square, the Christmas market has been held since 1570.
 It is, therefore, the oldest in France and the most frequented in all of Europe.
-With three dozen stalls, it spans a dozen locations in the heart of the French city, where handicrafts, wooden toys, blown glass candles and local culinary delicacies (we can highlight the Bredeles, traditional Christmas cookies) set the mood. really fascinating.
+With three dozen stalls, it spans a dozen locations in the heart of the French city, where handicrafts, wooden toys, blown glass candles, and local culinary delicacies (we can highlight the Bredeles, traditional Christmas cookies) set the mood.
+Fascinating.

 The Christmas market in Brussels is a real-life winter wonderland.
-Also called Winter Wonders, it has the ability to transform the centre of Brussels into a fairytale city.
+Also called Winter Wonders, it can transform the centre of Brussels into a fairytale city.

 It is one of the newest markets, offering the perfect blend of modernity and tradition.
-Held in the monumental Grand-Place or Grote Markt in Brussels (UNESCO Heritage dating back to the 12th century) it has more than 200 tents, a majestic Christmas tree, a huge nativity scene (in life size), a Ferris wheel, a track. ice and a spectacular nighttime sound and light show.
+Held in the monumental Grand-Place or Grote Markt in Brussels (UNESCO Heritage dating back to the 12th century), it has more than 200 tents, a majestic Christmas tree, a vast nativity scene (in life-size), a Ferris wheel, a track.
+Ice and a spectacular nighttime sound and light show.

 November 26th to December 24th, 2021

 This Christmas market presents a different concept from the previous ones as it is located in the amusement park of Parque Tivoli – the most famous in the city and the second oldest amusement park in the world, dating back to 1843.
 The main feature of this Christmas market it’s your lights decoration!
-We talk about a multitude of coloured lamps that illuminate buildings, tents, trees, basically all the elements that make up this scenario.
+We talk about many-coloured lamps that illuminate buildings, tents, trees, basically all the elements that make up this scenario.